 I’m Rhiannon, founder of Rhiannon ELT.
 I’ve been teaching English since 2012, when I found a job at a summer school in Belgium.
 After graduating from the University of Edinburgh, I went on to get my Celta in English language teaching and moved to Spain where I lived and taught for two years.

-I’m now back in Scotland, living with my girlfriend and our cat, Hugo (who sometimes makes an appearance in my classes!)
+I’m now back in Scotland, living with my girlfriend and our two cats, Hugo and Jones (who sometimes make an appearance in my classes!)
 We’re in the process of renovating an old tenement flat in the centre of the city so, when I’m not working, I’m scrolling through Instagram renovation projects, looking for inspiration, or getting stuck into our latest DIY project.